-A plant of many common names, black cohosh is also called black snakeroot, or bug bane.
-Which ever name you prefer it is a wonderful plant.
-This plant grows to a stately 3 to 8 feet creating a dramatic effect in the garden.
+A plant with many common names, Black Cohosh is also called Black Snakeroot or Bugbane.
+Whichever name you prefer, it's a wonderful plant.
+This plant grows to a stately 3 to 8 feet, creating a dramatic effect in the garden.
 The foliage itself only gets about 3 feet tall but the tall flower stalks shoot up above the plant.
 The flowers themselves are so white they illuminate the area in which they grow.
-The foliage is attractive and neat, the leaves are sharply toothed and twice divided into three leaflets.
+The foliage is attractive and neat and the leaves are sharply toothed and twice divided into three leaflets.
 The leaves are very similar to doll's eyes (Actaea pachypoda) but the plant grows much larger.

 Black cohosh prefers to grow in full shade to dappled shade.
-I have seen a stand of it growing under oak trees in the wild and it was truly a magnificent sight.
+I have seen a stand of it growing under oak trees in the wild; a truly a magnificent sight.
 Black cohosh prefers a moist soil rich in organic matter but will do fine in a dryer organic soil.

 Actaea (Cimicifuga) racemosa - Black cohosh

 -Black Cohosh attracts beneficial insects

 -Easy to grow in shade or partial sun